 We are so thankful that we had more than adequate funds in our EFCCM Ministry Fund to cover our home assignment travel costs.
 Any honorariums we received along the way were deposited to our Ministry Fund for our ongoing missionary ministry.

 Roads between BC and AB traverse one of our favorite places: the Canadian Rockies!
 We were able to take time between Sundays for some light hiking and sightseeing in Banff and Jasper.
 The pic below was taken in late May in Jasper National Park, AB, and is typical of Ann with her tea and Dale with his coffee.
 We also toured the west side of Vancouver Island in BC for the first time.
 Open spaces and long stretches of often deserted highways (especially in AB and SK) were a marked contrast to the photos of our Tokyo neighborhood we included in our church presentations.
-We loved the openness!
+We loved the open feeling!

 We also visited the childhood home towns of Dale’s mother (Peace River AB) and father (Rolla BC), as well as Dawson Creek BC on the Alaska Highway where Dale graduated from high school.
 Dale connected with relatives and did some research on his family history.
 Discovering his spiritual heritage along the way was an added blessing.
 Dale’s paternal great grandfather, Lea Miller, founded and named Rolla BC, likening his pioneer journey from Rolla Missouri to Rolla BC to the life of Abraham, who in faith followed God not really knowing where he was going.
 What a rich heritage!
 And what fun!